1. WHERE DO YOU LIVE?

 • Served on numerous national and provincial recovery strategies for endangered wildlife in Canada;

-• Chair of the Canadian Hydropower Associations national working group on Fisheries policy.
+• Chair of Waterpower Canada’s national working group on Fisheries policy.
 A working group aimed at increasing industry compliance with federal environmental legislation;

 • Experienced in land use planning/development and watershed management planning;